linuxdude42/mythtv/README.CMake.md

   To get additional output during the builds, you can add the `-DVERBOSE=ON` argument to the initial cmake command.

-  You can also delete the build directory and recreate it at any time.
-  The next time you run cmake in the top level directory it will pick up the libraries from the previous build and only build mythtv and mythplugins.
-(You can delete the libraries prior to running cmake if you want them be rebuild.
-The mythtv add mythplugins directories will always be built.)

 ## Control Number of Jobs